Intesa Sanpaolo S p A : Amendment to the terms and conditions

 (the "Certificates")

+For this reason, the Issuer has also published the amended and restated Final Terms dated 4 October 2023.

-Terms used herein and not otherwise defined shall have the same meaning ascribed to them in the relevant Final Terms dated 6 September 2023.
+Terms used herein and not otherwise defined shall have the same meaning ascribed to them in the Final Terms relating to the Certificates.

 Intesa Sanpaolo S.p.A.